Skip to content

 Prince George intergovernmental affairs committee wants to find how other northern regions secured fair share agreements from BC government

-Mayor Simon Yu has directed city administration pursue provincial government funding to pay for capital projects such as replacement worn-out infrastructure and that was one of the topics tackled this week by the city’s standing committee on intergovernmental affairs.
+Mayor Simon Yu has directed city staff to pursue provincial government funding to pay for capital projects such as replacement worn-out infrastructure.

-Prince George was not included in the Resource Benefit Alliance (RBA), a fair share agreement deal between the province and 21 local governments across northwestern BC from Masset to Vanderhoof.
+Prince George was not included in the Resource Benefit Alliance (RBA), a fair-share agreement deal between the province and 21 local governments across northwestern BC from Masset to Vanderhoof.
 Announced in February, it will result in $250 million in funding from the province over the next five years.

 Coun.
 Brian Skakun suggested the best way to expedite a similar deal for Prince George is to hire a staff member with the skillset required to apply for grants.